gvwilson/thirdbit/src/fiction/iffy/index.md

 "A raccoon was tryin' to put 'em together, so I figured it was somethin' o' yours an' helped out."

-"The last time I had anything business with raccoons was back in Halley," Wales said quietly.
+"The last time I had any business with raccoons was back in Halley," Wales said quietly.

 *Brrrap!
 Brrrap!*